Transfer of Personal Data to US

 In carrying out the CAI Services, we may collect personal data about data subjects being relocated or receiving other CAI Services either from our corporate clients or directly from data subjects, in either case using questionnaires or similar processes.
 We do not collect personal data of such data subjects other than as provided to us by corporate clients or directly by the data subjects themselves.

 CAI is located in the United States.
-As described below under “EU-U.S. Privacy Shield,” CAI adheres to the EU-U.S. Privacy Shield Principles for the protection of personal data received from data subjects in the EU and Switzerland.
-If you are located in a jurisdiction with comprehensive laws regulating personal data other than the EU or Switzerland, please be aware that personal data you provide to CAI is being transferred to and stored in a jurisdiction that may not provide the same level of protection for such data as those of your own jurisdiction.
+As described below under “EU-U.S. and Swiss-U.S. Privacy Shield,” CAI adheres to the EU-U.S. and Swiss-U.S. Privacy Shield Principles for the protection of personal data received from data subjects in the European Economic Area (EEA) and Switzerland.
+If you are located in a jurisdiction with comprehensive laws regulating personal data other than the EEA or Switzerland, please be aware that personal data you provide to CAI is being transferred to and stored in a jurisdiction that may not provide the same level of protection for such data as those of your own jurisdiction.
 If you do not agree with this, please do not use the CAI Services.

 Personal Data Collected and Purposes for Use